McDonald’s beef lawsuit targets top poultry, feed companies

 McDonald’s lawsuit against these four companies is not unique.
 We’ve been covering similar suits that allege industry collusion -- whether it be the broiler, turkey, pork or beef industries -- for a number of years now.
 But in that coverage, we have seen most defendant companies reach settlements with the plaintiffs, not because they are admitting guilt of any collusion, but to stop being distracted by lawsuits.

-Those settlements come with multi-million-dollar price tags, and they are made after heaven only knows how much time and money was spent before the settlements.
+Those settlements come with multi-million-dollar price tags, and they are made after heaven only knows how much time and money was spent on the "distraction."

 The larger and more diversified an agrifood company becomes, the more it subjects itself to such lawsuits deemed by many as frivolous.
 However, when resources are drained from beef operations, in this case, it likely has an impact the overall company, and therefore, on its poultry, feed or pork operations.